matllubos/django-is-core/docs/permissions.rst

   .. method:: has_permission(name, request, view, obj=None)

-    Method must be implemented for every permission object and should return True if all requirements was fulfilled to grand access to the client.
+    Method must be implemented for every permission object and should return True if all requirements was fulfilled to grant access to the client.
     First parameter name defines name of the wanted access, request is Django request object, view is Django view or REST resource and optional parameter obj is obj related with the given request.

 Predefined permissions